From Biovision’s Views Newsletter, Issue 2, May 2015

 Vet: David Frisbie, DVM, PhD, MS, DACVS, DACVSMR

-Affiliation: CO State University Equine Orthopaedic Research Center
+Affiliation: CO State University Equine Orthopedic Research Center

 Position: Professor of Equine Surgery